adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-make-purchase.md

 	  | List Index Options | First |

 9. Click the **Confirm** button.
-10. In the **Action Output Variable Name**, type the name of a new variable.
-We'll call it `makePurchaseResult`.
-We will use it later to make sure the purchase is successful.
+10. In the **Action Output Variable Name**, create a new variable and name it `makePurchaseResult` - this will be used later to confirm the purchase was successful.

 <Zoom>
   <img src={require('./FF_img/makePurchaseResult.png').default}